-NAME AGE POSITION Janis Jones Blackhurst 70 Executive Vice President, Public Policy and Corporate Responsibility Richard D. Broome 60 Executive Vice President, Communications and Government Relations Monica Digilio 56 Executive Vice President and Chief Human Resources Officer Timothy Donovan 63 Executive Vice President, General Counsel and Chief Legal, Risk and Security Officer Eric Hession 44 Executive Vice President and Chief Financial Officer Christopher Holdren 49 Executive Vice President and Chief Marketing Officer Thomas Jenkin 64 Global President of Destination Markets Les Ottolenghi 57 Executive Vice President and Chief Information Officer Marco Roca 58 President of Global Development and Chief Development Officer Anthony Rodio 60 Chief Executive Officer Christian Stuart 40 Executive Vice President, Gaming and Interactive Entertainment
+NAME AGE POSITION Janis Jones Blackhurst 70 Executive Vice President, Public Policy and Corporate Responsibility Richard D. Broome 60 Executive Vice President, Communications and Government Relations Monica Digilio 56 Executive Vice President and Chief Human Resources Officer Timothy Donovan 63 Executive Vice President, General Counsel and Chief Legal, Risk and Security Officer Eric Hession 44 Executive Vice President and Chief Financial Officer Christopher Holdren 49 Executive Vice President and Chief Marketing Officer Thomas Jenkin 64 Global President of Destination Markets Les Ottolenghi 57 Executive Vice President and Chief Information Officer Anthony Rodio 60 Chief Executive Officer Christian Stuart 40 Executive Vice President, Gaming and Interactive Entertainment

 Ms. Jones Blackhurst became our Executive Vice President, Public Policy and Corporate Responsibility in May 2017.
 She served as Executive Vice President, Communications and Government Relations from November 2011 to May 2017.
-She served as our Senior Vice President of Communications and Government Relations from November 1999 to November 2011.
+She served as our Senior Vice President of Communications and Government Relations from November 2011.
 Prior to joining Caesars, Ms. Blackhurst served as Mayor of Las Vegas from 1991 to 1999.

 Mr. Broome became our Executive Vice President, Communications and Government Relations in September 2017.
 Prior to his current role, he served as Executive Vice President of Public Affairs and Communications from January 2016 to August 2017.
 Prior to joining the Company, Mr. Broome served as the Executive Vice President, Corporate Affairs and Communications of Hertz Holdings and Hertz from March 2013 through July 2015.
-Previously, Mr. Broome served as Senior Vice President, Corporate Affairs and Communications of Hertz Holdings and Hertz from March 2008 to March 2013, and as Vice President, Corporate Affairs and Communications from August 2000 to March 2008.
+Previously, Mr. Broome served as Senior Vice President, Corporate Affairs and Communications of Hertz Holdings and Hertz from March 2008 to March 2013, and as Vice President, Corporate Affairs and Communications of Hertz Holdings and Hertz from March 2008 to March 2013, and as Vice President, Corporate Affairs and Communications from August 2008.